How did you get your start in the golf industry?

 Texas State Technical College – TSTC – Waco, TX

 Who was your earliest mentor in the industry and how did he inspire you?

 Josh was the first guy that gave me a chance knowing I was straight out of college with minimal experience.
 Josh taught me many things but the one thing was his hard work and dedication to the golf course and to the industry.
 Just because the crew left for the day didn’t mean your day was over and that broken sprinkler could wait until the next day so the irrigation tech could fix it.
-His mindset and one that I hold to this day is, if I can stay a little late and fix an issue then that’s one less thing to do the next day and would allow to move on to something else.
+His mindset and one that I hold to this day is, that if I can stay a little late and fix an issue then that’s one less thing to do the next day and would allow me to move on to something else.

 How do you work with people to create a team?

 My outlook in managing a team is, always surround myself with dedicated, hardworking go-getters and practice good scheduling/delegation skills. .
 I have a great group of guys that are all team players.
-I treat my staff with the upmost respect and appreciation for what they do, day in and day out.
+I treat my staff with the utmost respect and appreciation for what they do, day in and day out.
 The return on investment is positive for all parties.

 What achievements are you most proud of?